Anthony Boone

-Anthony Boone (born October 29, 1991) is a former American professional Canadian football quarterback.
+Anthony Boone Jr. (born October 29, 1991) is an American former professional football quarterback.
 He played college football at Duke.

 College career

 Boone attended Duke University from 2010 to 2014.
 During his career he played in 46 games and made 25 starts.
 He finished with 5,789 passing yards and 38 touchdowns.

+2011

+Boone redshirted for his initial season in 2010.
+In 2011, he got his first snaps at QB backing up starter Sean Renfree, running for 6 yards on 2 attempts in a loss to FCS team Richmond, 23-21.
+He would throw his first career touchdown pass in the season finale at North Carolina.

 Professional career

 Detroit Lions

-After he was not selected in the 2015 NFL Draft, Boone signed with the Detroit Lions as an undrafted free agent.
+After he was not selected in the 2015 NFL draft, Boone signed with the Detroit Lions as an undrafted free agent.
 He was released by the Lions in June.

 Montreal Alouettes

 Boone signed with the Montreal Alouettes of the Canadian Football League in July 2015.
+He dressed in nine games for the Alouettes in 2015, completing 18 of 31 passes for 198 yards, two touchdowns, and two interceptions while also scoring a rushing touchdown.